Linda McClain

-McClain started teaching at Boston University School of Law in 2007.
-She also teaches in the Boston University College of Arts & Sciences in the Women's, Gender, & Sexuality Studies Program.
-She is a member of the American Law Institute, where she works in the Members Consultative Group for the Restatement of the Law, Children and the Law.
-She is also involved in the Council on Contemporary Families, the American Political Science Association, and the American Society for Political and Legal Philosophy.
+McClain began teaching at Boston University School of Law in 2007.
+She also teaches at Boston University College of Arts & Sciences, in the Women's, Gender, & Sexuality Studies Program.

+She is a member of the American Law Institute, where she participates in the Members Consultative Group for the Restatement of the Law, Children and the Law.
+She is also involved with the Council on Contemporary Families, the American Political Science Association, and the American Society for Political and Legal Philosophy.

-McClain has previously served as the chair of the Association of American Law Schools Section on Family and Juvenile Law, and on the advisory board for The Feminist Sexual Ethics Project at Brandeis University.
+McClain previously served as chair of the Association of American Law Schools Section on Family and Juvenile Law and on the advisory board for The Feminist Sexual Ethics Project at Brandeis University.
 She has appeared on C-SPAN and Minnesota Public Radio.

-McClain is admitted to the bar in New York.
+McClain was admitted to the New York State Bar Association in 1986.